 of the dimon estate

-The Dimon family acquired their first property in what is now Riverhead Town in 1704, a parcel that ran from the Sound to the Bay a little east of Herrick’s Lane.
+The Dimon family acquired their first property in 1704, a parcel of land that ran from the Sound to the Bay, a little East of Herrick's Lane in what is now Riverhead Town.
 The Hallockville Museum Farm is located on the northern part of that parcel.

-The Dimon's began acquiring property on Manor Lane in the 1750’s.
-The second Jonathan Dimon (1727-1787), probably built the original farmhouse and barns around that time.
-His son, also named Jonathan (1756-1831), lived there when he served in the Third Regiment of Minutemen at the beginning of the American Revolution.
+The Dimon's began developing property on Manor Lane in the 1750’s.
+The second Jonathan Dimon (1727-1787) built the original farmhouse and barns around that time.
+His son, also named Jonathan (1756-1831), lived in the Manor Lane farmhouse, when he served in the Third Regiment of Minutemen at the beginning of the American Revolution.

 Jamesport was a center for the scallop and bunker (menhaden) fisheries, as well as a farming community.
-The Dimon family were farmed their land for many generations.
-Commercial crops the area was known for at the time were wheat, rye, barley, oats, and corn.
-Eastern Long Island was also one of the main suppliers of hay to New York City.
-The Dimons were also likely farmers of livestock such as cattle and pigs.
+The Dimon family farmed their land for many generations.
+At the time, wheat, rye, barley, oats and corn were the main commercial crops of Eastern Long Island.
+Early colonial Long Islander's also supplied much-needed hay to New York City.
+The Dimon's likely farmed livestock such as cattle and pigs.

 About 1810, the third John Dimon to live on Manor Lane property left Jamesport, then still called “Lower Aquebogue,” and went to New York City at the age of 15.
 In Manhattan, he served as an apprentice in the famous East River shipyard of Henry Eckford.
-There may have been a ship building heritage in the family, as one of his brothers, Daniel S. Dimon, also started out as a ship’s carpenter and their father was a ship owner in addition to being a farmer.
+One of his brothers, Daniel S. Dimon, also started out as a ship’s carpenter.
+Their father was a ship owner in addition to being a farmer.